RobotsWar/Plater/README.md

 Each line begins with a part name, followed by the quantity, and optionally the side that should be on the plate.
 The side can be `bottom` (default, you can also put nothing), `front`, `top`, `back`, `left` or `right.

+You can put comment lines begining with `#`, it can be useful to add some advices on how generate your plate or some copyrights.

 The file should be described relatively to the `plater.conf` file.